Bio students honor the selfless sacrifice of body donors

 A tribute to Dr. Faber

 As Professor Faber prepares to retire at the end of this academic year, she reflected on her nearly three decades teaching biology at Heidelberg, especially her work with students in the Body Donor Lab.
-“Have I done everything I can to help students retain the humanity of the donors and understand the gift that has been given to us?” she asked, before affirming, “I have, and I do.”
+“Have I done everything I can to help students retain the humanity of the donors and understand the gift that has been given to us?” she asked.
+“I do hope that I have.”

 Dr. Faber’s dedication to her students was clear.
 As a Heidelberg Opportunity Maker, holds her students to high standards while nurturing their potential.
 “She cares about all of her students.
 She loves you,” said President Huntington, emphasizing her lasting influence on the university community.